mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

 :::info
 **Differences between TypeScript and Java**
 * TypeScript: You can declare interfaces with the same name within the same scope.
 * Java: You cannot declare interfaces with the same name within the same scope.
-It is possible if you separate the scope by dividing packages.
+It is possible if you separate the scope by dividing packages, etc.
 :::

 :::check
 **When to use interface redeclaration**
-* It is a convenient feature depending on how you use it, but it is a feature prone to bugs, so its use should be limited.
+* While it can be a convenient feature depending on how you use it, it's a feature prone to bugs, so its use should be limited.
   * It can be effectively utilized when you want to make changes to interfaces that cannot be directly changed (or are difficult to change), such as external systems, legacy systems, or libraries.
-  * If it can be directly changed in your domain, it is recommended not to use it easily.
+  * If direct changes are possible, such as in your own domain, it is recommended not to use it easily.
 :::

-### Inheriting Interfaces
+### Inheritance of Interfaces

-An example of inheriting an interface is as follows.
+Below is an example of interface inheritance.
 The way to implement it is the same as in Java.

 ```ts: TypeScript